rodneyshupe/Cookbook/Recipes/Entrees/Poultry/StickySoyChickenMeatballs.rst

 Directions
 ----------

-1. Heat your oven to 400F and line a sheet pan with parchment paper or lightly grease with non-stick cooking spray.
+1. Heat the oven to 400F and line a sheet pan with parchment paper or lightly grease with non-stick cooking spray.
 2. Add the ground chicken, green onions, garlic, ginger, soy sauce, sesame oil, panko, and egg to a large bowl.
 Using two forks, stir and toss together until well combined.
-3. Scoop 1 tablespoon portions of the chicken mixture onto the prepared sheet pan and roll into small meatballs.
-If the mixture is sticking to your hands, lightly dampen your hands with a little water.
+3. Scoop 1 tablespoon portions onto the prepared sheet pan and roll into small meatballs, dampening your hands with a little water if the mixture sticks.
-4. Bake the meatballs for 12 to 14 minutes or until cooked through and lightly golden brown.
-If desired, you can broil the meatballs on high for 1 minute to get a little extra colour on the top.
+4. Bake until cooked through and lightly golden brown, 12 to 14 minutes.
+For a little extra colour on top, broil on high for 1 minute.
-5. Meanwhile, prepare the sauce by combining the soy sauce, rice wine vinegar, garlic, ginger, and pepper flakes in a small pan or pot.
-   Place over medium heat and bring to a simmer.
-Cook for 5 minutes until slightly reduced.
-Add in the hoisin and honey and continue to simmer for 2 to 3 minutes until thickened.
+5. Meanwhile, combine the soy sauce, rice wine vinegar, garlic, ginger, and pepper flakes in a small pan or pot.
+Set over medium heat and bring to a simmer, then cook until slightly reduced, 5 minutes.
+Stir in the hoisin and honey and simmer until thickened, 2 to 3 minutes.
-6. Serve the meatballs with the sauce spooned over top with rice, thinly sliced veggies, and cilantro or mint.
+6. Spoon the sauce over the meatballs and serve with rice, thinly sliced veggies, and cilantro or mint.

 Variations
 ----------